desbma/hddfancontrol/README.md

 ### Fan configuration

-To get the value for the `--pwm`, `--pwm-start-value` and `--pwm-stop-value` parameters, you can either:
+To get the start/stop values for the `--pwm` parameter, you can either:

-- Use the `-t` or `--test` parameter, which will run some tests and detect the values at which the fans start and stop.
+- Use the `pwm-test` command, which will run some tests and detect the values at which the fans start and stop.
 However you need to have previously identified the PWM file (the `--pwm` parameter)
 - use the [pwmconfig tool](http://www.lm-sensors.org/wiki/man/pwmconfig).

 ### Drive auto spin down